 Data to be reported in the individual columns:

-For the data to be reported in columns “a”, “c”, “d” and “h” to “p”, the definitions described under Table 01 of this data reporting shall be used.
+For the data to be reported in Columns 1, 3, 4, Columns 8–16 and Columns 18–20, the definitions described under Table 01 of this data reporting shall be used.

-column “b”: This column shall indicate the currency of the respective cash withdrawal and cash deposit turnover.
+Column 2: This column shall indicate the currency of the respective cash withdrawal and cash deposit turnover.

-column “f”: This column shall indicate the place of the transaction.
+Column 6: This column shall indicate the place of the transaction.
 Domestic transactions where a foreign (cross-border) service provider directly renders acquiring services in Hungary shall be recorded as domestic turnover with code “HU”.
 Also indicate here turnover in a Hungarian resident reporting entity’s foreign acquiring network, with the appropriate code, if it provides services directly, rather than via a subsidiary or foreign branch.

-column “g”: This column shall indicate whether the reported turnover has been carried out on payment card POS terminals installed based on the Decree of the Minister of National Economy No 47/2016 (XII.
+Column 7: This column shall indicate whether the reported turnover has been carried out on payment card POS terminals installed based on the Decree of the Minister of National Economy No 47/2016 (XII.
 6.) on the Subsidy provided to increase the number of POS terminals (MNE Decree).
 Namely, the payment providers rendering card acceptance services shall report separately the turnover related to terminals for the installation of which they received state subsidy due to their compliance with the conditions set forth in the MNE Decree.

-column ”q”: This column shall indicate the place where the card used for the respective transaction (including purchases, cash deposits as well as cash withdrawals) was issued.
+Column 17: This column shall indicate the place where the card used for the respective transaction (including purchases, cash deposits as well as cash withdrawals) was issued.
 In the case of on-us transactions it shall be indicated if the card used in the transaction has been issued by the reporting entity.

-column “r”: indicate here the type of merchant at which the purchase turnover was carried out with the card.
-The code list contains the classification categories applied by MasterCard, VISA, Union PAY and Amex; if during the acceptance of data, you wish to apply a newly introduced code not identified in the code list, please contact the staff of the MNB’s Directorate Statistics to register the new code in the data acceptance system.
-In the case of a temporary absence of a code, the “0000” technical code may be applied.

-columns “s” and “t”: These columns shall contain the number of card transactions carried out and their value specified in units of forint.
+Columns 21 and 22: These columns shall contain the number of card transactions carried out and their value specified in units of forint.
 The turnover data shall also contain the on-us items.
 When identifying the turnover data, the date of processing the transaction shall be taken into consideration.